sjdemartini/mui-tiptap/README.md

 }
 ```

-Or if you want full control over the UI, instead of `RichTextField`, you can build the editor area yourself and then just use the `<RichTextContent />` component where you want the editable rich text content to appear.
+Or if you want full control over the UI, instead of `RichTextField`, you can build the editor area yourself and then just use the `<RichTextContent />` component where you want the (styled) editable rich text content to appear. `RichTextContent` is the MUI-themed version of Tiptap's `EditorContent` component.

 ### Render read-only rich text content